strudel-science/strudel-kit/docs/getting-started/1-introduction.md

 ### What do I need to know before I start?

-TODO: Key concepts and terminology for command-line, react, strudel.
+TODO: Key concepts and terminology for command-line, react, typescript, strudel.

 ### Jump In